zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/prepare-target/prepare-target.md

 ## Introduction

-We so far created all of necessary resources using terraform in OCI.
+We so far created all of the necessary resources using terraform in OCI.
 It is now time to prepare Target Database, ATP.

 *Estimated lab time*: 10 minutes

 ### Objectives

-We need to create our target tables for our GG migration and enable GGADMIN for replication to Autonomous database.
+We need to create our target tables for our GG migration and enable GGADMIN for replication to the Autonomous Database.

 ### Prerequisites